metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Texans still have no viable pass rush without JJ Watt.

-Houston actually has some damn good pass coverage personnel.
+Houston actually has some quality pass coverage personnel, though this is Jameis we're talking about.